By Chris Isidore@CNNTechMarch 4, 2014: 11:30 AM ET

 Boeing(BA) is set to debut a new secure phone for government agencies and defense contractors thatwill self-destruct if it's tampered with.
 It just won't be quite as dramatic as the old television show.
-There won't be any smoke or explosions, but the contents of the device will be completely erased. ,
+There won't be any smoke or explosions, but the contents of the device will be completely erased.

 "Any attempt to break open the casing of the device would trigger functions that would delete the data and software contained within the device and make the device inoperable," explained a company filing with the Federal Communications Commission, posted on the FCC's Web site Wednesday.

 The company is giving few details about the phone, which will be called "Boeing Black."
 Pricing and an exact release date have yet to be disclosed, though it is expected to be out by this summer.
 But it won't be available your local Verizon(VZ) or AT&T(T) storefront.

 "It's geared towards defense and security customers.
 It's not aimed at the consumer," said Boeing spokeswoman Rebecca Yeamans.
-The phone will use Google's(Fortune 500) Android operating system, but calls and stored data will be encrypted. ,
+The phone will use Google's(GOOG) Android operating system, but calls and stored data will be encrypted.